-Are Swiss citizens who also have another nationality entitled to vote?
-Dual nationality has not affect your voting rights.
+Dual nationality does not affect your voting rights in elections and popular votes.
 Dual nationals can vote and participate in elections, unless other reasons prevent them from doing so.

 Voting rights of minors in the canton of Glarus

-Although you have to be 18 or older to vote at federal level, each canton is free to give minors voting rights on its territory.
-Currently Glarus is the only canton to allow 16 and 17-year-olds to vote on cantonal and communal issues.
-Citizens of Glarus cannot, however run for government office until they are 18 or older.
+Although you have to be 18 or older to vote at federal level, each canton is free to give minors voting rights at cantonal level.
+Currently Glarus is the only canton to allow 16- and 17-year-olds to vote on cantonal and communal issues.
+Citizens of Glarus cannot, however, run for government office until they are 18 or older.

 Foreign nationals do not have the right to vote at federal level.
 However, in some cantons, they do have the right to vote in cantonal and communal ballots.